SecretSuit/AntiAFK/README.md

 # AntiAFK

-_Download filen, åben dem op og tryk . for at starte den og tryk . for at stoppe dens_
+_Download filen, åben dem op og tryk . for at starte den og tryk . for at stoppe den_